Why Isn’t There AAC for Adults?

 Diverse Needs Require Diverse AAC Options

-The majority of current AAC apps are designed to address the needs of the same audience, but there isn’t just one type of AAC user.
-Diverse needs means that there need to be diverse options.
+The majority of current AAC is designed to address the needs of the same audience, but there isn’t just one type of AAC user.
+Diverse needs mean that there need to be diverse options.

 Our predictive AAC system was initially designed for people with conditions like expressive aphasia, for whom it proved very powerful.
 These individuals usually have excellent reading and listening comprehension, but the right words will evade them when they try to say something.
 Our smart predictions are able to remind them of the correct word so that they can continue their thoughts uninterrupted.
 Over time, we’ve come to realize that this approach to AAC can be useful in many other cases as well.
 For instance, nonverbal autistic teens and adults have become a massive part of our audience.